SPDMark: Selective Parameter Displacement for Robust Video Watermarking: Background

 \subsection{Image and Video Diffusion Models}

-Diffusion models~\citep{ho2020denoising,dhariwal2021diffusion} synthesize data by learning to reverse a gradual noising process.
-Latent Diffusion Models (LDMs)~\citep{rombach2022high} for images improve efficiency by operating in a compressed latent space: an encoder $\mathcal{E}$ maps an image to a latent code, a denoiser (UNet~\citep{ronneberger2015u} or Diffusion Transformer~\citep{peebles2023scalableDit}) iteratively refines the noised latent code, and a decoder $\mathcal{D}$ reconstructs the output image.
-The encoder-decoder pair can be considered as a Variational Auto-Enocder (VAE).
+Diffusion models~\cite{ho2020denoising,dhariwal2021diffusion} synthesize data by learning to reverse a gradual noising process.
+Latent Diffusion Models (LDMs)~\cite{rombach2022high} for images improve efficiency by operating in a compressed latent space: an encoder $\mathcal{E}$ maps an image to a latent code, a denoiser (UNet~\cite{ronneberger2015u} or Diffusion Transformer~\cite{peebles2023scalableDit}) iteratively refines the noised latent code, and a decoder $\mathcal{D}$ reconstructs the output image.
+The encoder-decoder pair can be considered as a Variational Autoencoder (VAE).
 Video diffusion models extend this pipeline to capture spatiotemporal structure.
-Early systems such as ModelScope~\citep{wang2023modelscope} and Stable Video Diffusion~\citep{Stablevideodiffusion} pair 2D VAEs with 3D UNets, while recent models including Sora~\citep{openai2024sora} and Vidu~\citep{bao2024vidu} adopt 3D VAEs and DiT backbones to model long-range motion.
-These architectural differences impact our watermarking system design: schemes that target the noising process or the denoiser may not transfer across UNet- and DiT-based models, and the set of parameters selected for displacement (encoder, denoiser, or decoder) affects the robustness and verification cost. \texttt{SPDMark} therefore embeds watermarks in the decoder $\mathcal{D}$, an architecture-agnostic component shared by both UNet- and Transformer-based video diffusion models.
+Early systems such as ModelScope~\cite{wang2023modelscope} and Stable Video Diffusion~\cite{Stablevideodiffusion} pair 2D VAEs with 3D UNets, while recent models including Sora~\cite{openai2024sora} and Vidu~\cite{bao2024vidu} adopt 3D VAEs and DiT backbones to model long-range motion.
+These architectural differences impact our watermarking system design: schemes that target the diffusion process or the denoiser may transfer less naturally across UNet- and DiT-based models and the set of parameters selected for displacement (encoder, denoiser, or decoder) affects the robustness and verification cost. \texttt{SPDMark} therefore embeds watermarks in the decoder $\mathcal{D}$, a component shared across latent video diffusion models with different denoiser backbones, including both UNet- and Transformer-based variants.